 When printing it sends the job to the printing queue.
 The print will not start until you tick on the box next to the job's name.
 The status Idle indicates that the print is not yet sent.

 But, if the print job is enabled with the option 'Enabled' when printing it sends and starts the job without ticking on the box next to the job's name in the queue.
 Clicking on the checkbox and continuing with the 'Print' button, will start to process the job immediately in the printing queue.

 Another option to generate new print jobs is to export them and load them later.
 The button 'Export job...' provides this action and exports the job as XML or XJB file, eventually using a new name.

 Print Server printing queue allows loading several types of print jobs:

 1) Print jobs that are created and generated with supported image file formats in the Print Server job editor.
 Those jobs can be sent or used drag&drop loaded in the printing queue.

 2) XJB print jobs created and generated in Inedit's applications.
 Simply drag&drop the prepared XJB files in the queue.

-3) Jobs sent from neoStampa when having established connection between neoStampa and Print Server and sending the print job with the 'Print' button.
+3) Jobs sent from neoStampa when having established a connection between neoStampa and Print Server and sending the print job with the 'Print' button.
 If the Print Server is not started yet, with the button 'Start Print Server...' you can do so.

-4) Print jobs created and sent by Control Center are communicating in direct connection with print server.
+4) Print jobs created and sent by Control Center are communicating in direct connection with the print server.

 RIP & Print jobs